BeynTech/elasticsearch-php/README.md

 print_r($response);
 ```

-Elasticsearch will now create that index with your chosen settings, and return an acknowledgement:
+BeynElasticsearch will now create that index with your chosen settings, and return an acknowledgement:

 ```php
 Array